 The Sam's Club Mastercard’s primary focus is earning cash back.
 All the rewards earned through this card are mailed to consumers once per year, in the form of a check that can only be cashed or redeemed at a Sam’s Club location.
 If you don’t redeem the check within 180 days of it being issued, the rewards expire.

 The rewards themselves are quite high.
-Cardholders can get 5% cash back at most U.S. gas stations, up to $6,000 in purchases per year.
-The only gas stations that don’t qualify for the rewards are those belonging to other wholesale stores (Costco, BJ’s etc.).
-Using the Sam’s Club Mastercard you will also receive 3% cash back on dining and travel purchases, and 1% back on everything else.
+Cardholders can get 5% cash back on gas (on the first $6,000 per year, then 1%), 3% back on dining and travel, 1% back on other purchases The only gas stations that don’t qualify for the rewards are those belonging to other wholesale stores (Costco, BJ’s etc.).

 Curiously enough, this card will only provide 1% cash back rewards on non-gas purchases at Sam’s Club and Walmart – way below average.
 The Sam's Club Mastercard also has a rewards cap of $5,000 per year.
 While this may seem inconvenient, only the highest of spenders could reach this limit.
 You would need to spend well over $150,000 annually in order for this to become a real issue.
 The card doesn’t come with any additional annual fee, though you need to be a member of Sam’s Club in order to get it.
 Membership to Sam’s Club currently costs $45 per year.